 And more!
 I use a three hole puncher to make holes in the packet so that I can store it in a binder.
-(The link above should add a 40% discount to your cart using the code DCLFAMILY.)
+(You can get a 40% discount on the planner using the code DCLFAMILY.)

 I use the DCL daily newsletters, aka Personal Navigators, from previous Disney cruises to create daily itineraries.
 These personal navigators are one of the most helpful resources when planning a Disney cruise.

 This newsletter breaks down the schedule of activities for the day.
 I like to visit the Disney Cruise Line Blog to find old personal navigators.
 Just search for the Disney ship you are sailing on, and then try to find the itinerary that matches yours.

 These personal navigators will show you what activities to expect on each day of your cruise.
 You can then decide which ones are important for you and your family.